SCCapstone/Group16/README.md

 Our testing is best done in Visual Studio Code.
 - Front End Unit Testing: You must have Chrome installed to run the FE tests.
 Once installed, run `ng test` in the `/src/fe-app` directory.
 - Back End Unit Testing: In the testing pannel hit play on `be` tab.
 - Behavioral Testing: In the command pannel install playwright using `>Install Playwright`.
-Then run in the testing pannel using the play button.
+Then start the app locally in the `Group16` directory and run `./start`.
+Finally run in the testing pannel using the play button.

 ## Authors
 Ava Turner - AVART@email.sc.edu